 Rocky Mountaineer offers a Western Canada package that starts with a sightseeing day in Calgary.

-I recommend you to spend a few more days in the city before you start your train journey as there are so many things to do in Calgary.
+I recommend you spend a few more days in the city before starting your train journey as there are so many things to do in Calgary.

 Stay in one of the choice hotels for a night and get ready to depart to Banff in the morning.

 Your train ride starts in Banff, passing by Kamloops and eventually ending in Vancouver.
-This package includes a day’s stay in each stop.
+This package includes a day’s stay at each stop.